Want to explore space law? Register for Astra Politica.

 6. Identify and address gaps left by the international treaty regime governing space activities, with specific focus on orbital debris remediation, cislunar activities and space resource utilization.

 This is a three-credit course offered by the University of Mississippi, an ABA-accredited law school and a world leader in air and space law education, research and public service.
-Students are invited to join classes as they are being recorded, and a schedule of such recordings will be issued in advance.
+It will meet Tuesdays from 5:30p to 8:00p US Central Time for a total of 13 weeks.
+Students are invited to join classes “live.”
 That said, this class is built to be asynchronous and “live” attendance is not required.
 Students are expected to read assigned materials, submit assignments and engage in limited discussions either during office hours or through an online discussion board.
+This 13-week course is offered for US$2874.00.

 Register here or email email@example.com for more information.